rentongate/simplewebpage.github.io/README.md

-Click buttons to change colors
+Click buttons to change sizes or colors